Man wearing VR headset and interacting in the virtual reality with hand controllers

 Master the Design Process

-You must understand the design process in VR, which is similar to traditional UX design but requires you to adapt to three-dimensional environments.
-Use storyboards, sketches and simple design tools before you move to advanced stages.
-This foundation will help you create immersive and user-centered VR experiences.
+You’ve got to understand the design process in VR—which is similar to traditional UX design but calls for you to adapt to three-dimensional environments—so use storyboards, sketches, and simple design tools before you move to advanced stages.

 Develop Spatial Design Skills